-- Usage: Focus on indicators that tell you how people are interacting with the programs you offer, like enrollment numbers, time spent in each course, and best-performing content. - Retention: This is about determining whether people are sticking with it.
+- Usage: Focus on indicators that tell you how people are interacting with the programmes you offer like enrollment numbers, time spent in each course, and best performing content. - Retention: This is about determining if people are sticking with it.
 Are they excited and engaged?
-Do they complete their programs and go on to take additional courses? - Productivity: How much time do staff spend administering the learning environment?
+Do they complete their programmes and go on to take additional courses? - Productivity: How much time do staff spend administering the learning environment?
 Think about the time and resources that go toward creating courses and content, communicating with learners, and providing feedback and grades.

-Quantifying the returns
+Quantifying the Returns on Learning

-Returns can generally be divided into two categories: those that generate revenue growth, usually by expanding your reach or improving member retention, and those that reduce operational costs through increased efficiencies or being able to consolidate the technologies you use.
+Returns can generally be divided into two categories those that generate revenue growth, usually by expanding your reach or improving member retention, and those that reduce operational costs through increased efficiencies or being able to consolidate the technologies you use.